angrycat9000/webapp-menu/README.md

 # webapp-menu

-Create accessible menu for performing on page actions in web apps.
+Quickly create accessible menus for in web apps.
 Eg. context menu, file menu, edit menu, toolbar.
 The library handles adding the appropriate ```aria-``` attributes and the keyboard and focus interaction.

-**Note:** These menus are not intended for navigation between different web pages.
+ No framework dependencies.
+It is written in with vanilla JS and can be used with any framework.

 ## Setup